 MW: So I’m doing this project with my sister and she’s actually designed pretty much everything.
 So we have the whole clothing brand called Milliams, we have the merchandise, and we’re also gonna release more from the fashion line.
 That will be a bit far away from Mike Williams, not like the merch.
 A lot of people wanna walk in clothes that have my logo on it and I get that, so that’s why we’re trying to do something more fashion as well.
 And yeah, my sister is pretty much doing 80% of everything, and I’m helping with a couple of things.
 So we work on it together.

-Heads up for Milliams fans: his new fashion line debuted during Amsterdam Dance Event, and you can check it out here!
+Heads up for Milliams fans: Mike Williams debuted his new fashion line during Amsterdam Dance Event, and you can check it out here!

 Super nice that you get to work together.
 You were also playing ADE recently, right after you got home.
 What’s your favourite part about playing in Amsterdam?